RazrFalcon/roxmltree/README.md

 ### Notes

-The benchmarks were taken on a Apple M1.
+The benchmarks were taken on a Apple M1 Pro.
 You can try running the benchmarks yourself by running `cargo bench` in the `benches` dir.

 - Since all libraries have a different XML support, benchmarking is a bit pointless.